phusroyal/ViHOS/README.md

 *Table 3.
 Experimental results on Full Data versus Without additional clean comments.*

 ## Citation
-If you use this dataset, please cite our paper:
+If you use our dataset, codes or analyses, please cite our paper:
 ```
 ```